ibm-cloud-docs/discovery-data/test.md

     For a *Document Retrieval for Contracts* project, the *Contract Data* page is displayed.
 For more information about Contract filter options, see [Understanding contracts](/docs/discovery-data?topic=discovery-data-contracts-schema#contracts-elements).

-1. If you want to view the query result in JSON format, you can do one of the following things depending on your deployment type:
+1. You can learn more about information that is identified by the enrichments that are applied to your documents by reviewing the JSON representation of a document that is returned in a search result.

     [IBM Cloud]{: tag-ibm-cloud}

-      1. Click the *Display options* menu from the advanced view header, and then select **JSON view**.
+      1. Click the *Display options* menu from the advanced view header, and then select **JSON**.

           ![Shows the overflow menu options from the advanced text view.](images/gs-display-options-menu.png){: caption="Figure 1.
 Overflow menu options from the Advanced text view" caption-side="bottom"}